-A distinction is made in terms of handling weights between the robot series from 150 kg to 1000.
-Within those series, another distinction is made by way of working in 3D space- in two categories “area” and “linear” robots.
+A distinction is made in terms of handling weights between the robot series from 150 kg to 1000 kg.
+Within those series, another distinction is made by the way of working in 3D spaces - in two categories “area” and “linear” robots.

-Why we palletise the products?
-Mainly for the purpose of transport volume optimisation - on a target pallet in units with transport heights of 1,200 mm or 2,400 mm.
-The pallets could feed a downstream wrapper with productivity up to 120 pallets/h, and to a pallet labeller before being forwarded on to dispatch.
-The robot control should be connected to the customer’s master computer and receives all order-relevant information for the repacking process in this way.
+Why do we palletize the products?
+Mainly for the purpose of transport volume optimization - on a target pallet in units with transport heights of 1,200 mm or 2,400 mm.
+The pallets could feed a downstream wrapper with productivity up to 120 pallets/h, and to a pallet labeler before being forwarded on to dispatch.
+The robot control should be connected to the customer’s master computer and receive all order-relevant information for the repacking process in this way.

-Why we depalletise the products?
-Mainly for purpose of using single boxes/ item layers to infeed in automated mode the production areas with goods or raw materials.
-One of the possible examples is that major customers from industrial sector uses a changing selection of boxes, which must be automatically recognised and depalletized for storage purposes.
+Why do we depalletize the products?
+Mainly for purpose of using single boxes/item layers to infeed in automated mode the production areas with goods or raw materials.
+One of the possible examples is that major customers from the industrial sector use a changing selection of boxes, which must be automatically recognized and depalletized for storage purposes.

-Main stream descriptions is following: The source pallets delivered via the pallet conveyor system goes to the “area” robot that depalletises the source pallets.
+The mainstream description is the following: The source pallets delivered via the pallet conveyor system goes to the “area” robot that depalletizes the source pallets.

-Why we do commissioning of products?
-Main purpose is to execute orders that includes various products and after process of commissioning are converted into a mix pallets.
+Why do we do the commissioning of products?
+The main purpose is to execute orders that include various products and after the process of commissioning are converted into mixed pallets.

-The picked and finished customer pallets leave the system via an automatic pallet wrapper with downstream pallet labelling system.
+The picked and finished customer pallets leave the system via an automatic pallet wrapper with a downstream pallet labeling system.